Am I On Track for Military Retirement?

 How much should I have in savings?

-There are helpful calculators available on most military bank websites, such as USAA and Navy Federal, that can help you determine how much you need in savings to meet your goals.
-If you’re just beginning the process of planning your retirement, though, then those numbers can seem a little arbitrary.
+Helpful calculators are available on most military bank websites, such as USAA and Navy Federal.
+They help you determine how much you need in savings to meet your goals.
+If you’re just beginning the process of planning your retirement, those numbers may seem a little arbitrary.
 Perhaps an easier way to get started is to consider savings in terms of your current pay.
-Financial planner Charles Farrell provides savings ratios in his book Your Money Ratios.
+Financial planner, Charles Farrell, provides savings ratios in his book Your Money Ratios.
 He explains that you should have the following amounts saved away by these ages:

 But, what if that calculation showed you that you’re not on track?

-If you’re still early in your career, then you can continue to boost your savings.
-If that means increasing your income, then consider a part-time position or potentially renting out a room in your home.
-You can read about creating income suites in our post Turn Your Basement into a Cash Cow or in 4 Concerns When Renting Out a Room in Your Home.
+If you’re still early in your career, you can continue to boost your savings.
+If that means increasing your income, consider a part-time position or potentially renting out a room in your home.
+You can read about creating income suites in our post 4 Concerns When Renting Out a Room in Your Home.

 You can also work to pay down your mortgage more quickly.
 A paid off house serves as a great asset to your military family as either a rental property or your primary residence, particularly in retirement.
 If you’re concerned about mortgage tax implications on a paid off home, make sure to check out our post on The Impact of Eliminating Mortgage Interest.